rbaker2019/BurgerBuilder/readme.md

 7. I prefer functional components, unless there's a good reason to use classes, such as state management.
 Ex: BurgerIngredient will remain a functional component.

 8. I prefer setting the state of a class-based component in an explicitly defined constructor.

+## Things I would like to do in the future (todo)

+1. The transformation of ingredients to the array of JSX values in Burger.js seems unintuitive.
+I would like to either get a better understanding of the map/reduce operations here, and if it's still unintuitive, refactor it in to something a little more easy to grasp at first glance.